Google Sheets Budget Template: Free Download + Complete Tutorial

 9 min read

-What Should Your Budget Template Include?
+What Should the Template Have?

 1. Monthly Expenses Sheet

-The foundation of your budget—a daily log of every purchase:
+The foundation of your budget — a daily log of every purchase:

 • Date — When you spent the money